Beyond the 5: Why Scientists Use Banker’s Rounding

 Distribution of cumulative rounding errors across 10,000 simulations.
 Each simulation rounds 100 random numbers (to one decimal place) and calculates the total error.

 The result is clear.
 The “round half up” method produces errors consistently shifted to the positive side, meaning it systematically overshoots the true sum.
 Both “round half to even” and “stochastic” rounding produce errors centered at zero, eliminating bias.
 The three methods only differ in how they handle .5 values; for all other values, they round identically.
 Since only about 10% of our simulated numbers end in .5, the distributions for “round half to even” and “stochastic” appear similar.
-The key insight is that eliminating bias in just the .5 case is enough to center the overall error distribution at zero.
+Eliminating bias in just the .5 case is enough to center the overall error distribution at zero.

 A Broader View: Other Rounding Strategies

-While Banker’s rounding is the standard for technical work due to its low bias, other rounding methods exist, each designed to serve a specific purpose.
-Rounding is not a single universal rule; it is a choice that depends on the desired outcome.
+While Banker’s rounding is the standard for technical work due to its low bias, other rounding methods exist.

 Rounding Down: Flooring vs. Truncation